⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 The Moment Detention Becomes Arrest

-There is no flashing sign.
+There is no flashing signal.

-Prolonged restraint.
+Prolonged restraint

-Language indicating you are not free to leave.
+Language indicating you are not free to leave

 Courts look at the totality of circumstances.

-If a reasonable person would believe they are under arrest,
+If a reasonable person would believe they are under arrest, courts often treat it that way.

 Time Is a Critical Factor